frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 x 15) The board is not user expandable to add more devices to the I2C, SPI buses.

-x 16) Pads for battery, gesture sensor, haptic motor, speaker, 3 buttons
+x^ 16) Pads for battery, gesture sensor, haptic motor, speaker, 3 buttons

 Changes to above:
 Jan 19, 2022 - Mohammed using IMU LSM6DS3TR